 All students study seven subjects in each semester, a total of fourteen subjects for the year.

-Subjects with A and B: Must be studied in sequence.
-Students cannot study the B subject unless they have studied the A subject.
 Subjects with 1 or 2: Can be studied independently, and may be offered in either Semester 1 or 2.

 Students may choose a maximum of only 3 subjects from each Learning Area.